kkevinchou/KNetwork/README.md

 Features
 --------

-* Client registration with a server
-* Clients sending/receiving messages to/from the server
-* Server receiving messages from clients
+* Client/Server communication
-* Server broadcasting messages to clients
+* Broadcasting server messages to all clients
-* Server sending a message to a single client
+* Disregard unintended messages (based on a protocol id)
+* Discard old and stale messages that are not marked as reliable
-* The ability to send reliable messages
-* If a message is dropped during transmission (i.e. timesout) it is resent until an acknowledgement is received
+* The option to send reliable messages.
+If a message is dropped during transmission (i.e. timesout) it is resent until an acknowledgement is received
+* Extendable message classes

 Usage
 --------